 Our business activities generate a substantial amount and variety of taxes.
 We pay corporate income taxes, royalties, production taxes, employment and other taxes.
 In addition, we collect and remit payroll taxes as well as indirect taxes, such as excise duties and VAT.
 The taxes we collect and pay represent a significant part of our economic contribution to the countries in which we operate.
 At OMV Petrom Group, we are committed to complying with tax laws in a responsible manner and to having open and constructive relationships with tax authorities.
 In 2020, OMV Group published a new Tax Strategy acknowledged by OMV Petrom Group, as part of the OMV Group.
+This Tax Strategy was valid during 2021.

 Our tax compliance supports OMV Petrom Group’s business and reflects our commercial and economic activity.
 OMV Petrom Group does not engage in aggressive tax planning which consists of artificial structures put in place merely to save taxes or of transactions lacking economic substance aimed at obtaining undue tax advantages.
 We comply with applicable tax laws and seek to limit the risk of uncertainty or disputes.
 We perform transactions between OMV Group companies on an arm’s-length basis and in accordance with current applicable OECD principles.